ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S19/problems.md

 ### Recommendation:

 __Do not outsource because the net cash flows of outsourcing are lower than continuing to manufacture the chassis internally.__

+### Are these numbers that we can use?

+- For taxes, reporting, and contracting: YES.
+- For the outsourcing decision: NO!
+- These numbers do not capture the effect of production choices on cost.